 ###

 BeDisruptive is a tech boutique specializing in information security, guiding clients in crafting customized solutions and ensuring a safe digital environment.
-With offices in Rome, Madrid, Panama City, and soon in Milan and Washington, BeDisruptive works diligently to protect clients' data and assets by effectively mitigating both existing and potential threats.
+With offices in Rome, Madrid, Panama City, and soon in Milan and Washington D.C., BeDisruptive works diligently to protect clients' data and assets by effectively mitigating both existing and potential threats.
 This allows clients to confidently progress in information security as they transition digitally towards a boundless future.
 The company excels in sectors like banking, healthcare, energy, and public administration.
 Thanks to a team with over a decade of cybersecurity experience, BeDisruptive offers state-of-the-art information security services through a "disruptive" approach, constantly adapting and refining processes.
 More information can be found on the web, LinkedIn, Twitter and Instagram.

 BeDisruptive Italia